 I am using craft glue The Ultimate to hold the vinyl ⅜ inch inside.
-After glue dries out I make a stitch by sewing machine.
+After the glue dries out I make a stitch by sewing machine.
 Set the stitch length at 3 mm and use a Universal needle size 90/14.

 You can use invisible thread to sew clear vinyl.
 But I used light pink thread – the thread should be very strong.

 You are not going to have vinyl under the presser foot – under the presser foot you will have fabric, so you can use a regular presser foot for now.
 But you may have problems with the vinyl part not moving over the metal throat plate.
-You can put a piece of tissue paper or a piece of tear away embroidery stabilizer under the vinyl.
+You can put a piece of tissue paper or a piece of tear-away embroidery stabilizer under the vinyl.

 Now we need to sew a zipper.

-I decided to use a novelty zipper that has nice lacy ribbons around the metal teeth and can be sewn on the right side of the item.
+I decided to use a novelty zipper that has nice lacy ribbons around the metal teeth and can be seen on the right side of the item.
 It’s a separating zipper which is a big plus.

 Place the zipper in such a way so that you don’t cut the upper part of it and cut only the bottom part.